-Kelp Gull (Larus dominicanus), adult and young, Antarctic Peninsular
+Kelp Gull (Larus dominicanus), adult and young, Antarctic Peninsula

-The Kelp Gull is the souther equivalent of the Northern hemisphere's Lesser Black-backed Gull, but is slightly larger.
+The Kelp Gull is the southern equivalent of the Northern hemisphere's Lesser Black-backed Gull, but is slightly larger.
 This coastal gull is omnivores like most gulls seeking all kinds of small prey.
-They scavenge and have also been seen feeding on live right whales pecking down with their powerful bill centimeters into the skin and blubber.
+They scavenge and have also been seen feeding on live right whales pecking down with their powerful bill centimetres into the skin and blubber.

 Using this item and referring to it is encouraged, and please use